ProfSchrodinger/MLOPS_Lab2/Airflow_Labs/README.md

+# Implemented and changes made

+Implemented Lab1 and Lab2 of Airflow.
+Made changes to Lab2
+>>> Used heart disease dataset
+>>> Created a Random Forest model to classify the datasets
+>>> Changed codes accordingly to make use of the new model

 # What is Airflow™?

 Apache Airflow™ is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
 Airflow’s extensible Python framework enables you to build workflows connecting with virtually any technology.
 A web interface helps manage the state of your workflows.
 Airflow is deployable in many ways, varying from a single process on your laptop to a distributed setup to support even the biggest workflows.